Product Type

 Seller: Library House Internet Sales, Grand Rapids, OH, U.S.A.

 Hardcover.
 Condition: Poor.
+No Jacket.
 Oxford University Press Has been repaired by replacing the spine and meanding the hinges.
 Solid binding.
 Moderate edgewear on the boards.
 Moderate shelf wear.
 Please note the image in this listing is a stock photo and may not match the covers of the actual item.
 Book.

 Published by Oxford University Press, 1933